-- (1) A three- or four-year degree from an accredited postsecondary institution. - (2) An Admission GPA (AGPA) of at least 2.0, or equivalent, based on the most recent ★24.
+A three- or four-year degree from an accredited postsecondary institution.
+An Admission GPA (AGPA) of at least 2.0, or equivalent, based on the most recent graded and transferable ★24

-BEd/AD programs in the Elementary and Secondary Routes vary in length (see §73.7.1).
+BEd/AD programs in the Elementary and Secondary Routes vary in length (see \$73.7.1).
 The length of the program will depend on the courses that a student presents at the time of admission.